ronthings/deep_phix/README.md

 ## Notes on 3_map_reference.sh
 The third script maps the unmapped FASTQ against reference which includes bacterium and phiX174
 1. it starts by identifying whether the sample was sequenced in _Salmonella_ or _Escherichia_ (using ref_decoder.csv)
-2. maps against reference and stores mapped reads as indexed BAM (also subsets for phiX)
+2. maps against reference, filters Q20 (should exclude multi-mappers?) and stores mapped reads as indexed BAM
-3. subsets output of b for phiX and uses FreeBayes in naive mode to create -> unfiltered VCF
+3. subsets output of 2 for phiX and indexes
 4. maps also against reference with resected phiX
+5. subsets output of 4 for phiX and indexes

+## Notes on 4_call_snps.sh
+The fourth script calls SNPs (currently simple SNPs only) and uses a series of python scripts to consolidate them:
-5. stores only the phiX subset from this and uses FreeBayes as above to create -> unfiltered VCF (resected)
+1. uses FreeBayes in naive mode to process phiX-filtered BAM -> unfiltered VCF (e.g. A_phix_1.vcf)
+2. the same with resected BAM -> unfiltered VCF (e.g. A_phix_2.vcf)
+3. renumber the resected VCF: calls 2_recount_resected.py on (e.g.) A_phix_2.vcf to create (e.g.) A_phix_2_reindexed.vcf
+4. merge two VCFs accounting for all variants and choosing greater coverage: calls 3_fuse_vcfs.py on (e.g.) A_phix_1.vcf and A_phix_2_reindexed.vcf to create (e.g.) A_phix_merged.vcf
+5. apply bias filters using vcffilter
+6. apply vcf_parser.py script to tabulate by genome position giving details of protein changes.

+### Further Notes
+Idiot check on step 3 above - check that identified sites are identical (may be some uniques at edge of genome - handled in step 4).

 Let's explore the freebayes command line options: